Arthur Andersen: Enron scandal

+Sherron Watkins, the Enron whistleblower who had previously been an Andersen auditor herself before becoming Enron's Vice President of Corporate Development, also implicated Andersen while testifying to the Subcommittee of Oversight and Investigations of the House Committee of Energy and Commerce on Valentine's Day 2002.
+Watkins testified that Andersen had signed off on something that they should not have with Enron's related party transactions and that they should have known what they were signing off on.
+In addition, Andersen professional standards group member Carl Bass had been removed from the account at Enron's request after challenging Enron's accounting for years.
+In September 2001, he later confronted David Duncan, Andersen's lead partner for the Enron account, and told him that Duncan had done what he had not advised, leading Duncan to concede that Bass had had views on the issues.
+Bass found out days later that Duncan had also misrepresented his views.

-On June 15, 2002, Andersen was convicted of obstruction of justice for shredding documents related to its audit of Enron.
-Although the Supreme Court reversed the firm's conviction, the impact of the scandal combined with the findings of criminal complicity ultimately destroyed the firm.
-Nancy Temple (in the firm's legal department) and David Duncan (lead partner for the Enron account) were cited as the responsible managers in the scandal because they ordered subordinates to shred relevant documents.
+On June 15th, 2002, Andersen was convicted of obstruction of justice for shredding documents related to its audit of Enron.
+Although the U.S. Supreme Court later reversed the firm's conviction, the impact of the scandal combined with the findings of criminal complicity ultimately destroyed the firm.
+Duncan and Nancy Temple, a lawyer in the firm's legal department, were cited as the responsible managers in the scandal because they ordered subordinates to shred relevant physical documents and delete relevant Emails – according to Temple's original Email instructions, non-finalized documents in accordance with the firm's document retention policy.

-Because the U.S. Securities and Exchange Commission does not accept audits from convicted felons, the firm agreed to surrender its CPA licenses and its right to practice before the SEC on August 31, 2002—effectively putting the firm out of business.
+Because the SEC does not accept audits from convicted felons, the firm agreed to surrender its CPA licenses and its right to practice before the SEC on August 31, 2002—effectively putting the firm out of business.
 It had already started winding down its American operations after the indictment, and many of its accountants joined other firms.
 The firm sold the majority of its American operations to other accounting firms such as KPMG, Ernst & Young, Deloitte & Touche and Grant Thornton International.
 At this time, Arthur Andersen had lost most of its business and two-thirds of its 28,000 employees.

 The indictment also put a spotlight on the firm's faulty audits of other companies, most notably Waste Management, Sunbeam Products, the Baptist Foundation of Arizona and WorldCom.